jamesw98/ghsfl-docs/index.markdown

 layout: home
 ---
 # GHSFL Documents Repository
-This website is a repository for any and all current GHSFL documents.
+This website is the sole repository for all official GHSFL documents.